 Coquitlam Spirit Part of the City’s response to the COVID-19 pandemic, CoquitlamSPIRIT provides free activities and resources to help residents stay active, healthy and connected while they practice physical distancing.
 Virtual content from a collaboration of Parks teams including Park walks, enjoying city floral displays through Bloom of the Week, Marvelous machines, Coquitlam Parks hidden Gems.

-Is your family looking for things to do outside, ways to stay active or just want to have fun?
-Join the Park Spark team as we pop up at your local outdoor park space.
-Drop in to enjoy fun activities, games and hang out with the Park Spark team.
-Only one family member needs to register (maximum family size is 6).
+Looking for things to do outside, ways to stay active or just want to have fun?
+Join the Park Spark team as we pop up at local parks to celebrate Coquitlam in Bloom (CiB).
+Drop in to enjoy fun activities, games and hang out the Park Spark team.
+Thursdays and Saturdays, 12 – 4 p.m.

 What is Coquitlam in Bloom?